j-greig/cyclelovedesignco/_posts/2016-10-07-dont-make-it-about-you.md

 Have a read of this opening paragraph from the description of a new cycling jacket:

 "We’ve gone all out to produce the finest waterproof in cycling.
 We’ve re-thought how to keep you comfortable.
 When the rain comes and doesn’t stop, this is the jacket.
-We have spent the greatest amount of R&D time ever on the Gills Jacket, and we’re hugely proud of it."
+We have spent the greatest amount of R&D time ever on our jacket, and we’re hugely proud of it."

 Count them: four mentions of “we”… and only one of “you”.

 This is the copywriting equivalent of shouting “Me!
 Me!
 Me!”